chadly/requirejs-web-workers/README.md

 npm start
 ```

-NOTE: you need to run the example page from a server (e.g. `localhost`) rather than the `file://` protocol for web workers to work. `npm start` spins up a server at `localhost:1337` that you can use.
+This will spin up a server at `localhost:1337` and open your web browser.